modxorg/Docs/en/extras/googlesitemap/googlesitemap.md

 There is 1 chunk processed with GoogleSiteMap:

-- [containerTpl]((extras/googlesitemap/googlesitemap/containertpl) "GoogleSiteMap.GoogleSiteMap.containerTpl") - The Chunk to use for wrapping the results.
+- [containerTpl](extras/googlesitemap/googlesitemap/containertpl) - The Chunk to use for wrapping the results.

 ## Examples